krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 ## Requirements

-[Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) (0.6.0+) should be installed in your cluster.
+[OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) (0.9.0+) should be installed in your Kubernetes cluster.
 Follow the related Helm Chart [README](https://github.com/krateoplatformops/oasgen-provider-chart) for installation instructions.
-Note that a standard installation of Krateo contains the OASGen Provider.
+Note that a standard installation of Krateo already has the OASGen Provider installed.

 ## Project structure

 This project is composed by the following folders:
 - **azuredevops-provider-kog-*-blueprint**: Helm charts that deploys single resources supported by this provider.
 These charts are useful if you want to deploy only one of the supported resources.
-- **azuredevops-provider-kog-blueprint**: a Helm chart that can deploy all resources supported by this provider.
+- **azuredevops-provider-kog-blueprint**: a Helm chart that can deploy all resources supported by this provider (umbrella chart).
 It is useful if you want to manage multiple of the supported resources.
 - **plugins**: a folder that is a monorepo containing multiple Go plugins.
 The plugins are used to resolve some inconsistencies of the Azure DevOps REST API.
 If needed, they are deployed as part of the Helm chart of the specific resource.

 ## How to install